-If you're exporting certain goods and motor vehicles on a temporary basis then an ATA Carnet is exactly what you need.
+If you're exporting certain goods, equipment and motor vehicles on a temporary basis then an ATA Carnet is exactly what you need.

 An ATA Carnet acts as a passport and replaces the need for all the usual customs documents.

 ATA Carnets were not previously needed for UK businesses travelling into other EU countries, but since 1st January 2021 and the end of the Brexit transition period, firms can choose to use an ATA Carnet when transporting goods temporarily into EU countries or transferring them through the EU to non-EU or other countries.
 Using an ATA Carnet will enable your goods to move duty-free and avoid delays and extra costs at the border.

 Whether you want to take samples to overseas buyers and potential customers, exhibit at a trade fair or transport professional equipment, we can ensure that you never have to pay duty at the time of import.

 If you want your goods to benefit from a streamlined customs clearance routine then use our fast, reliable and secure electronic ATA Carnet service today.

 - Simplification of customs procedures